 You will be at home in this stream if you have a genuine interest in the New Zealand economy, macroeconomics and fiscal policy.
 To apply you will have a strong, ideally post-graduate, tertiary qualification in macroeconomics or related disciplines (i.e. economics, statistics or equivalent).
 Work experience undertaking economic, policy and numerical analysis, with an emphasis on macroeconomics or fiscal analysis, would be an advantage.

 In this stream, you will have the opportunity to:

 - Conduct and collaborate on economic research projects

-- Analyse fiscal strategy, monetary conditions (interest rates, inflation, exchange rates), policy settings macroeconomic monitoring
+- Analyse fiscal strategy, monetary conditions (interest rates, inflation, exchange rates), policy settings and macroeconomic monitoring

-- Work on economic and tax forecasts and scenarios, macro modelling & redevelopment activities for economic forecasting
+- Work on economic and tax forecasts and scenarios, macro modelling and redevelopment activities for economic forecasting

 - Contribute to the Weekly Economic Updates (WEU) and Monthly Economic Indicators (MEI)

 - Provide economic briefings for internal use or for Ministers

 - Work with local and international agencies

 - Monitor and provide advice on macroeconomic stability and related issues, including advice on monetary and macro-prudential policy frameworks, financial crisis governance and the performance of the Reserve Bank of New Zealand

 - Contribute to international engagements such as country reviews by the International Monetary Fund, the OECD and credit agencies

 What attracted me to the Treasury was the strong economics focus and it being at the heart of the public sector.